 Number three is harder than it sounds.
 The difficulty is overpacking.
 It’s incredibly easy to do and you will do it.
 So, you need to be absolutely ruthless as minimalism is your friend.
 But remember, no matter how ruthless you are, you will still overpack, even experienced travellers overpack.
 If there’s anything you’re not 100% sure you’re going to need, leave it at home otherwise prepare to post it home or ditch it on the road.

-Here’s what you need to pack for an overland motorcycle adventure
+What to pack for a motorcycle adventure

 Your personal clothing section won’t be as big and bulky as the dreaded camping bag, but it can get pretty close if you let it.
 Here’s a few tips for keeping it small.